SeanKilleen/seankilleen.github.io/_posts/2020-06-07-solved-blazor-identityserver-500-30-error-ancm-issue.md

 ## Problem

-When publishing / deploying the app, upon it attempting to talk to start-up and communicate with a Web API, we see an error of `HTTP Error 500.30 - ANCM In-Process Start Failure`
+When publishing / deploying the app, upon it attempting to start up and communicate with a Web API, we see an error of `HTTP Error 500.30 - ANCM In-Process Start Failure`.

 ## Solution